 The Magical World of Moss Gardening by Annie Martin

 Dreams do come true.
-We are thrilled that Timber Press will be releasing Mossin’ Annie’s book in August 2015.
-It is an honor to be associated with this prestigious international publisher.
+Mossin’ Annie’s book released in August 2015.
 Martin’s inspiring guide covers the essentials for creating an extraordinary moss garden.
 With profiles of the best mosses for your garden and tips on planting and care, creating a woodland oasis has never been easier or more tempting.
 Loaded with impressive photographs and easy-to-understand guidelines, this book will be a welcome addition to your garden library.
 To our loyal friends and supporters, if you buy this book from our online Moss Shop, you can get an autographed copy and help us recoup costs of being a hermit while writing.
+Buy the book now!

 Mossin’ Annie’s Moss Moments — November 2014

 Born a mosser with the gift to gab, YouTube is one of the ways that Mossin’ Annie shares her expertise.
 Bugged by all the misinformation on the Internet about moss, it was inevitable that she step in front of the camera and TALK MOSS.
 Entertaining and informative, we hope our moss videos will help us reach a larger audience of moss lovers around the world.
 Mossin' Annie on YouTube.

 Creation of MEGA MOSS GARDEN for Ben Carter, Madison, GA, February 2014